Carolista/cwc-javascript-fundamentals/README.md

 ## DEMOS & PRACTICE EXERCISES

 Each topic will have at least one set of starter code and solution code corresponding to a video on the [@CodeWithCarrie](https://youtube.com/@CodeWithCarrie) YouTube channel, and most topics will include hands-on practice exercises as well.
 Use the links in the tables below for quick peeks at the code.
 You can fork your own copy of this repository for practice on your local machine.
+While individual links are available below for each video, you can also start with the [full playlist](https://www.youtube.com/playlist?list=PLvcPeTeqi37QYL9fnn4Y1ZJdsyFTHJU7D).

 > [!TIP]
 > I recommend working through the demos and exercises in the sequence shown below.